 Japanese department stores are famous for their unparalleled customer service.
 The constant greeting by the staff is a distinguishable feature.
 If you visit a big department store just before it opens, you would usually see its employees lined up neatly, waiting to welcome customers.
 The moment the second hand of the clock hits the opening time, the doors will be punctually opened, and customers can make a grand entrance being flanked by bowing and greeting staff.

 The elevator girls are another unique characteristic.
 They are female staff, neatly dressed in uniform with the task to tend to the elevators.
 They provide relevant information to customers as the elevator goes through the different levels and act according to requests by customers to alight at specific floors.
-Unfortunately, the number of elevator girls has decreased in recent times, presumably due to cost cutting measures, but they can still be found at some of the bigger stores in Tokyo and Osaka.
+Unfortunately, the number of elevator girls has decreased in recent times, but they can still be found at some of the bigger stores in Tokyo and Osaka.

 Another element is the impeccable presentation of the goods, especially if they are bought as gifts.
 Products are usually already nicely packaged by the manufacturer in the first place.
 As gifts, they would be given an additional layer of packaging or some other decoration such as ribbons.
 They would then be placed in carriers bearing the name of the department store to demonstrates that the gifts have been obtained from a reputable source.